ts4z/barge-rulebook/src/colophon.md

 Markdown library) to produce [LaTeX](https://www.latex-project.org/), then doctors that up with some minor hacks.

-All of the tools are either common free software except the perl script and build glue, which is included in the `git` repository.
+All of the tools are common free software except the perl script and build glue, which is included in the `git` repository.